threader/PC-Tuning/docs/configure-nvidia.md

 ## Configure NVIDIA Inspector

-Feel free to skip this step as I have not verified it affects anything as of yet but there should be no harm following along.
+Feel free to skip this step as I have not verified it affects anything as of yet but there should be no harm following along

 - Disable [Cuda P2 States](https://babeltechreviews.com/nvidia-cuda-force-p2-state) & [SILK Smoothness](https://www.avsim.com/forums/topic/552651-nvidia-setting-silk-smoothness) in ``C:\prerequisites\nvidia-profile-inspector\nvidiaProfileInspector.exe``